Scott S. Mitchell

-Readers of this essay might find the arguments presented in this essay surprising, perhaps even unsettling.
-My purpose in writing this is to help righteous people feel better about themselves when the scriptures demonstrate they deserve to feel that way, and to help them avoid feeling guilt when the scriptures indicate they shouldn’t be feeling it.
+Readers of this essay might find the arguments presented surprising, perhaps even unsettling.
+My purpose in writing is to help righteous people feel better about themselves when the scriptures demonstrate they deserve to feel that way, and to help them avoid feeling guilt when the scriptures indicate they shouldn’t be feeling it.
 Too often in The Church of Jesus Christ of Latter-day Saints (and often in other Christian denominations as well), members are guilt-tripped into thinking they’re sinful if they find it hard to forgive someone who has sinned against them, but has neither repented of the sin nor sought forgiveness.
 Many times, these victims have been taught that to not forgive sinners, whether they’re repentant or not, is to commit a greater sin than the sinner.
 As this essay will show, this prevalent Mormon concept is utterly false and unscriptural.
 In fact, in the opinion of this writer, although the Lord is obviously displeased with unrepentant wrongdoers, he is also displeased when we, through our own ignorance, place extra burdens on victims by telling them that to escape condemnation themselves, they must forgive unrepentant sinners.

 I recently had a private conversation with an acquaintance following an LDS priesthood lesson in which I, as a class member, had made a controversial statement.
 This acquaintance had stayed after class to question me further about my statement, because the subject of my comment was a matter of great importance in his life.
 I’ll write more about this conversation in the latter part of this essay.
 My comment in class had been that in all of scripture, there is no support for the idea that we are expected to forgive people who have wronged us if they haven’t repented and sought to be forgiven.
 In fact, I added, the Bible and Book of Mormon contain the opposite message: We do harm to forgive unrepentant sinners, and the Lord has expressly instructed us to do otherwise.